-In this example, while operating on link 2:
+(#11913)In this example, while operating on link 2:

-STA 2 of the non-AP MLD may use active mode or power save mode with the awake state to retrieve BUs from the AP MLD and may use power save mode with doze state to save power.
+STA 2 of the non-AP MLD might use active mode or power save mode with the awake state to retrieve BUs from the AP MLD or to send frames to the AP MLD and might transition to doze state when there is no buffered BUs or no frames to send to the AP MLD.

 STA 1 and STA 3 stay in doze state.

+(#11913)The link transition from link 1 to link 2 is achieved in this example by having STA 1 transition to doze state and STA 2 transition to active mode or awake state.

 35.5.2.2.4 Allowed settings of the Trigger frame fields and TRS Control subfield